klaytn/klaytn-docs/docs/toolkit/klaytn-safe.md

 For security reasons, transactions made with Safe need to be executed in order.
 To achieve this, a number called **nonce** is assigned to a transaction to ensure that each transaction can be executed once.

-At any given time, only transactions with a nonce of **last executed transaction +1** can be executed.
+At any given time, only transactions with a nonce _last executed transaction +1_ can be executed.
 Transactions with a higher nonce are queued for execution.
 So, whenever a transaction is completed, the next transaction in the queue is made available for execution, provided it has accumulated enough signatures.

 ## Chain-specific addresses <a id="Chain-specific addresses"></a>